3 days in Faro itinerary: old town and hidden gems

 Things to do in Faro

-With a long list of things to do in Faro let’s start by taking looking at the most popular landmarks that you wouldn’t want to miss during your stay:
+With a long list of things to do in Faro, let’s start by taking a look at the most popular landmarks that you wouldn’t want to miss during your stay:

 This beautiful archway marks the entrance into the Cidade Velha, which is the historical part of Faro.

-This interesting clash of styles makes for some very good photos.
+This interesting clash of styles makes for some superb photos.

 Located in the north of Faro, this stunning church is one of the best to visit in the Algarve region.